Nala Damayanthi (2003 film)

-Nala Damayanthi is a 2003 Indian Tamil-language comedy film directed by Mouli, written and produced by Kamal Haasan.
+Nala Damayanthi is a 2003 Indian Tamil-language romantic comedy film directed by Mouli, written and produced by Kamal Haasan.
 The film stars R. Madhavan in the lead role, with Geetu Mohandas and Shrutika playing supporting roles.
 The film follows the story of a naive Tamil cook stuck in Australia.
 It was released on 12 June 2003 to positive reviews.
-Madhavan, later remade in Hindi-language as Ramji Londonwaley in 2005.
+Madhavan later reprised his role when this film was remade in Hindi-language as Ramji Londonwaley in 2005.